archon-laboratories/obriareus/README.md

 * **Distributions to Run:** The first line of the dataset is skipped by the interpreter, but should be `# Distributions to Run` or something equally descriptive.
 The next lines should contain one distribution to run per line.
 Each distribution run will generate its own output file.
-                            The Distributions supported by default are Gaussian and Poisson, but more can be added.
+                            The distributions supported by default are Gaussian and Poisson, but more can be added.
                             As in all sections, a blank line should be left after the last dataset to indicate to the interpreter you are finished adding defaultDistributions.